Nesstark/XML_JSON_Assignment/README.md

-This iss a simple assignment for XML_JSON
+This is a simple assignment for XML_JSON
 That probably will never be read ;(